MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-generative-ai-search.md

 ---
-title: FAQ for generative AI search
+title: FAQ for site search with generative AI
 description: This FAQ discusses generative AI search and key considerations for making use of this technology responsibly. ms.date: 05/21/2024 ms.custom: responsible-ai-faqs